SaxenaSim/ML_Algos/README.md

 2. **Principal Component Analysis (PCA)**
    - This notebook showcases the implementation of PCA for dimensionality reduction using PySpark.

+3. **Logistic Regression**
+   - This notebook demonstrates the implementation of a Logistic Regression using PySpark.

+4. **Linear Regression**
+   - This notebook demonstrates the implementation of a Linear Regression using PySpark.

+5. **KMeans Classifier**
+   - This notebook demonstrates the implementation of a Linear Regression using PySpark.

 ## Dataset

 The classification algorithms are applied to the `data.csv` dataset included in this repository.
-This dataset contains features and labels used for training and evaluating the models.
+This dataset contains features and labels used for training and evaluating the models whereas regression algorithms are applied to the `heart.csv` and `tips.csv` dataset.

 ## Requirements